-Theory of Knowledge is an interdisciplinary two-course sequence that is central to the educational philosophy of the International Baccalaureate.
+Theory of Knowledge is an interdisciplinary course that is central to the educational philosophy of the International Baccalaureate.
 It challenges students to reflect critically on diverse ways of knowing and areas of knowledge, and to consider the role which knowledge plays in a global society.
 It encourages students to become aware of themselves as thinkers, to become aware of the complexity of knowledge, and to recognize the need to act responsibly in an increasingly interconnected world.

-This is an interdisciplinary two-course sequence.
 The course challenges students to reflect on what they know academically and personally and on how they know it.
 Students engage in daily discussions, prepare presentations relevant to course content, read selections from a variety of disciplines, draw on their experiences in other IB classes and outside school, and write regularly.

-APPLIED ENGLISH 9/10 (1004A)
+APPLIED ENGLISH 9 (1002A)